 But your comments and updates welcome!
 This is an update to the original story, so I've left previous comments in place.

 PS.
 Another valid question might be what will happen to AAWP itself in 2020 and beyond?
-Rafe and I will chat about resources, of course, but a) do please join the occasional guest writers if you have something to say/review/discuss, email me at email@example.com, and b) well, you know where my tip jar is...(!)
+Rafe and I are chatting about resources, of course, but a) do please join the occasional guest writers if you have something to say/review/discuss, email me at firstname.lastname@example.org, and b) well, you know where my tip jar is...(!)